AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 creeds or formulas.[^67] The earliest Christians[^68] taught that man is the image of God, and that the indwelling Deity will lead him to holiness.
-In Alexandria, the center of Greek culture and Christian thought, \"more thoroughly Greek than Athens in its days of renown,\" the theological atmosphere was more nearly akin to that of the Universalist church of the present day than to that of any other branch of the Christian church during the last fifteen centuries.[^69]
+In Alexandria, the center of Greek culture and Christian thought, "more thoroughly Greek than Athens in its days of renown," the theological atmosphere was more nearly akin to that of the Universalist church of the present day than to that of any other branch of the Christian church during the last fifteen centuries.[^69]